 “I’ve tried a few different classes in different styles and want to know more about this style of learning yoga.”

 Teachers are often told “I just tried [insert brand here] yoga and it was bizarre/impossible/weird…what kind of yoga do you do?”.
 This is a challenging question to answer if the teacher doesn’t belong to an easy to recognise brand of Yoga.
-My own answers change, but the short answer is “Scaravelli Inspired Somatics”.
+My own answers change depending on the context, but the short answer is “Scaravelli Inspired Somatics”.

 Comparing different flavours of Yoga